Julius La Rosa: After Godfrey

 The firing did not hurt La Rosa's career in the short run.
 Ed Sullivan immediately signed La Rosa for appearances on his CBS Toast of the Town TV variety show, which sparked a feud between Sullivan and Godfrey.
 La Rosa's first appearance on Toast of the Town following the firing (November 1, 1953) got a 47.9 Trendex rating; La Rosa would appear 12 more times on Sullivan's show that year.

 Shortly after he left Godfrey, La Rosa's third recording, "Eh, Cumpari", hit #1 on the Cash Box chart and #2 on the Billboard chart, with La Rosa getting an award as the best new male vocalist of 1953.
 "Eh, Cumpari" was followed by another major hit, "Domani".
 For thirteen weeks during the summer of 1955, La Rosa had a three-times-a-week television series on CBS, The Julius La Rosa Show, featuring Russ Case and his Orchestra.
 The Julius La Rosa Show aired in an hour-long format in the summers of 1956 and 1957 at 8 p.m.
 Eastern on Saturdays on NBC as a seasonal replacement for The Perry Como Show (Como previously had La Rosa, on occasion, fill in for him during the 1954–'55 season of his CBS series).

 In 1981, Peter Kelley, who handled Godfrey's commercial bookings, suggested the host reunite with cast members from his morning show and record a reunion album.
 Though Godfrey initially balked, recalling his disputes with La Rosa and other cast members, he agreed to a meeting, and was amenable to having La Rosa participate.
 La Rosa, feeling sufficient time had passed, was also amenable.
-At the meeting, held at Godfrey's Manhattan office, Godfrey brought up the firing and asked La Rosa why he didn't tell the "truth" as Godfrey saw it: that La Rosa had asked to be released from his contract and Godfrey had obliged.
+At the meeting, held at Godfrey's Manhattan office, Godfrey brought up the firing and asked La Rosa why he did not tell the "truth" as Godfrey saw it: that La Rosa had asked to be released from his contract and Godfrey had obliged.
 When La Rosa started to respond by reminding him of the dance-class dispute, Godfrey exploded in anger.
 La Rosa left, and any talk of a reunion show ended.
 La Rosa tired of revisiting the Godfrey affair, in part because it had been rehashed so many times, but he was also known to acknowledge Godfrey as the one individual who made his career.
 Nevertheless, La Rosa always added, "He wasn't a very nice man [to me]."